2024-25 Catalog

 Modeling, theory, solution algorithms, and applications of conic optimization.
 Topics include mathematics of conic optimization: second-order cones, semidefinite cones, conic duality, interior-point methods.
 Applications of conic optimization to combinatorial optimization and other areas of optimization are covered.

-ISE 458 Topics in Game Theory 3 Credits
+ISE 458 Game Theory 3 Credits

 ISE 465 Applied Data Mining 3 Credits